Ron1024/java-project-3-prime-numbers/README.md

 If you want to check that your code is correctly finding primes, you can find a list of primes at http://primes.utm.edu/lists/small/1000.txt

+Some ideas on how to go about the algorithm for determining if the number is a prime:
+- Check if the number is divisible by all previous numbers, starting from 1
+- Use divisibility rules to help determine if the number is not a prime
+- Generate a list of all possible factors and run through a series of elimination steps
+- Create a list and add each new prime to the list, checking only if the number is divisible by each prime in the list